Worlds End (2024): Zero Hour

-Main show
+Main Show

 In the opening match on the main show, Will Ospreay faced off against Kyle Fletcher in the Continental Classic Semifinal with the winner facing the winner of the other Semifinal match later in the night.
 In the end, Ospreay hit the Hidden Blade on Fletcher but Fletcher kicked out.
 Fletcher then hit Ospreay with a brain buster but Ospreay kicked out.
 Ospreay then hit the Styles Clash on Fletcher for the victory and advancing himself to the finals later in the night.

 After that, Kazuchika Okada took on Ricochet in the Continental Classic Semifinal with the winner facing Will Ospreay in the finals later in the night.
 In the end, Okada hit the Rainmaker on Ricochet for the win and advancing to the finals later in the night.
 After the match Swerve Strickland came out on the ramp while Prince Nana gave fans at ringside toilet rolls.
 Strickland then wished Ricochet a happy new year while fans threw the toilet rolls at Ricochet.

 Up next, Mariah May defended her AEW Women's Championship against Thunder Rosa in a Tijuana Street Fight.
 In the end, May hit the Storm Zero off the apron through a table on Rosa to retain her AEW Women's Championship.

-After that, MJF defended his Dynamite Diamond Ring against Adam Cole while Cole's stablemates of The Undisputed Kingdom Mike Bennett and Matt Taven served as ringside enforcers so MJF could not use the Ring during the match.
+After that was the Dynamite Diamond Final where MJF defended the AEW Dynamite Diamond Ring against Adam Cole with Cole's stablemates of The Undisputed Kingdom, Mike Bennett and Matt Taven, serving as ringside enforcers so MJF could not use the championship ring during the match.
 In the end, MJF approached Bennett and Taven on the outside while the referee was tending to Cole in the ring and MJF pretended to have been attacked by both men with referee Bryce Remsburg ejected both men from ringside.
 MJF put the ring on and came into the ring but got superkicked by Cole.
-Bennett and Taven came back down to ringside and protested the referee ejecting them and, with the referee's back turned, MJF hit Cole with the Dynamite Diamond Ring and hit the Heat Seeker on Cole for the win.
+Bennett and Taven came back down to ringside and protested the referee ejecting them and, with the referee's back turned, MJF hit Cole with the Dynamite Diamond Ring and hit the Heat Seeker on Cole to retain the ring for a sixth consecutive year.
 After the match, MJF grabbed a steel chair and wrapped it around Cole's leg but Undisputed Kingdom's Roderick Strong came out and stopped him.
 Kyle O'Reilly came out and threw MJF in the ring.
 O'Reilly and Strong then attacked MJF and held MJF up for Cole to hit him with the Dynamite Diamond Ring.
-All 5 men then embraced in the ring and on the ramp.
+All five men then embraced in the ring and on the ramp.